Updated on: September 13, 2024

 - And more…

-The VPN is also good.
-It has servers in 29 countries, no data limit, a no-logs policy, good speeds, and an easy-to-use interface.
-During my tests, Norton’s VPN worked with Netflix and Amazon Prime without major slowdowns, but I wasn’t able to watch Disney+.
-Overall, Norton’s VPN is a good choice for web browsing, streaming, and gaming, but it doesn’t allow torrenting on all servers.
+Norton’s VPN is also pretty good, with servers in 28 countries, no data caps, a strict no-logs policy, reliable speeds, and an intuitive interface.
+I was able to watch Netflix and Amazon Prime with no issues, but I couldn’t access Disney+.
+And while Norton’s VPN is a good option for browsing, streaming, and gaming, not all of its servers support torrenting.

 Norton 360 Deluxe ($49.99 / year*) is the best-value plan, with extra features like parental controls, 50 GB of cloud storage, and coverage for 5 devices.
 Norton Antivirus Plus ($29.99 / year*) is a good entry-level plan for single users, and Norton 360 with LifeLock (starts at $99.99 / year*) is great for US-based users who want to get identity theft protection (including up to $1 million insurance coverage).
 All Norton purchases are backed by a risk-free 60-day money-back guarantee.